Common Questions about Leadership

 What makes a good leader?

 You may have heard the phrase “natural born leader.”
-While it’s true that some people are naturally good at making people like and listen to them, at Response Center, we believe anyone can be a good leader if they develop the right skills.
+While it’s true that some people are naturally good at making people like and listen to them, at Response for Teens, we believe anyone can be a good leader if they develop the right skills.
 These include:

 - Being a good listener.
 Taking the time to listen to others’ ideas, concerns, and thoughts (and responding appropriately) is essential to good leadership.